wxie2017/wxie2017.github.io/pages/speech/right2read.md

 How would you feel if someday your children are not allowed to share books with you?

-How would you feel if someday you cannot read without having an e-reader to track you?
+How would you feel if someday you are not allowed to read without having an e-reader to track you?

 I feel very frustrated when I am thinking about these questions, because we all have the right to read, but we all face the danger to be deprived of it.